0LNetworkCommunity/libra-legacy-v6/ol/documentation/devs/e2e_upgrade_test.md

   2. The tx scripts which are used by client or SDK are used only for testing purposes.
 These do not need to change, and can be found alongside other tx scripts.

-  At the same time as using the Upgrade.move.e2e, the matchin transaction script needs to be renamed for inclusion in the compilation.
+  At the same time as using the Upgrade.move.e2e, the matching transaction script needs to be renamed for inclusion in the compilation.
 That file is: 0L_transaction_scripts/ol_e2e_test_upgrade_foo_tx.move.e2e .

   As above, just remove the e2e ending on compile.